buraxta/Simon-Game/README.md

 8. Continue playing as long as you can repeat the sequence.

-9. After the 5th, 9th and 13th signals in a sequence, Simon will automatically speed up.
-That means you need to add Skill levels.

-10. If you fail to repeat a sequence exactly, or if you take more then 5 seconds to repeat a signal, Simon responds with a "REZZ" sound.
+9. If you fail to repeat a sequence exactly, Simon responds with a "REZZ" sound.
 That means you've lost, and the sequence of signals ends.
 GAME OVER.

-11. If you manage to repeat of sequences for skill levels 1, 2, 3,  or 4 and Simon will salute you with six short signals from the last lens you pressed.